SaftIng/Saft/README.md

 Saft stands for **S**emantic **A**pplication **F**ramework Saf**t** and is a PHP framework, which provides RDF handling and support for Semantic Web technologies.
 It consists of the core library (_Saft.data_, _Saft.rdf_, _Saft.sparql_ and _Saft.store_) and some additions (e.g. adapter for triple stores or integration of libraries like ARC2 and EasyRdf), which extend the core with application specific code.

 There are currently 4 other RDF-libraries for PHP available (EasyRdf, Erfurt, hardf, ARC2).
 Each implements different areas with various quality and feature-coverage.
 Combined, they provide a rich feature-set from RDF data handling, serialization and parsing to database access.
-With Saft we aim to provide an integration layer to enable the usage of all these libraries at the same time.
+With Saft we aim to provide an integration layer to enable the usage of most of these libraries at the same time.

 ### Build status and code coverage